-There ought to be some way in which there’s a control on logic and the system that allows programmes to be ongoing instead of being interrupted every time when politicians come to power.”
-Ross certainly has pointed to one of the limitations faced by NASA which they need to overcome but which takes a backseat when a new leader is introduced.
+There ought to be some way in which there’s a control on logic and the system that allows programs to be ongoing instead of being interrupted every time when politicians come to power.”
+Ross certainly pointed to one of the limitations faced by NASA, which they need to overcome but takes a backseat when a new leader is introduced.

-Ross had met the late Indian astronaut Kalpana Chawla before and when asked about her and about possible ways they could have at least salvage the mission.
+Ross had met the late Indian astronaut Kalpana Chawla before, and when asked about her and about possible ways, they could have at least salvaged the mission.